 Across the Atlantic and Beyond VREF 929.373 HALL

 Haller, C.R., Heritage Books, Inc., 1993

-Dealing with the migration of German and Swiss Immigrants to America, the material includes changes in German family and personal names, changes in city and village names, settlement of Pennsylvania, and driving religious forces behind German migration.
+Dealing with the migration of German and Swiss Immigrants to America, the material includes changes in a German family and personal names, changes in city and village names, settlement of Pennsylvania, and driving religious forces behind German migration.

 Eighteenth Century Register of Emigrants from Southwest Germany VREF 929.343 EIGH

 The book lists, in surname alphabetic order, emigrants to America and other countries from Baden, Wuerttemberg, Palatinate, and Saarland.